 CARES Act Consumer Right to Request Forbearance

-- To request a forbearance, Montana Housing borrowers must submit a completed Montana Housing COVID-19 Forbearance Acknowledgement form.
-Upon receipt of the completed form, Montana Housing Loan Servicing Specialists will contact the borrower to discuss next steps.
+Montana Housing borrowers must submit a completed Montana Housing COVID19 Forbearance Acknowledgment form.
+Upon receipt of the completed form, Montana Housing Loan Servicing Specialist will contact the borrower to discuss next steps.
 It is critical that borrowers keep in contact with us during this time so we can identify the best option available to each borrower, based on individual circumstances.

 Consumer Finance Protection Agency Guide to coronavirus mortgage relief options

 CARES Act Forbearance Fact Sheet for Borrowers with FHA, VA, or USDA Loans

 Post Forbearance Options: